Fusion-Lightguns/Fusion-Light-Gun/README.md

      - Neopixel coded/built in.

-# Button Mapping
+# Button Mapping (Updated with 2.4)

+Player 1

 On The Lightgun (In Code)-------------Keyboard button

-     Updated V 2.4

      - Trigger ---------------------------- Mouse 1